How do we respond to a clash of cultures…

 What is undermining the unity in the Roman churches?

 Most likely, a clash of cultures as Christians.
-In AD 49, Emperor Claudius drove out of Rome all Jews in the faith-communities including its leaders.
-New leadership arose, most likely from those without the powerful baggage of long-standing religion so they embraced a fuller view of the freedom we have in Christ.
-When those who were driven out returned five years later, their church culture had changed.
+In AD 49, Emperor Claudius drove out of Rome all Jews in the faith-communities, including its leaders.
+New leadership arose, most likely non-Jews from those without the powerful baggage of long-standing religion.
+So they embraced a fuller view of the freedom we have in Christ.
+When those who were driven out returned five years later, their leadership positions were filled and their church culture had changed.
 A rumbling disunity seeped into the church.
 Such disunity dims the light of unity shining from this faith-community.

 Read the passage again.